Oluwakemi-moyin/capstone_project_customerdata/README.md

 ### Conclusion
 ---

-- Surveys should be carried out to know what customers feel about your brand, where improvements are necessary and why customers are cancelling subscriptions or being dormant with it by not cancelling and not renewing.
-- Customer care agents need to reach out to customers(new and old) to followup on subscription renewals and possible discounts.
+- Customer care agents need to reach out to customers(new and old) to followup on subscription renewals and propose possible discounts.
 - There is need to focus on encouraging current customers to renew their subscriptions and also bring in new customers in the East Region.
-This can be achieved by introducing discounts on subscriptions, lower prices for new     customers for first 1 subscription year, then normal price following that.
+This can be achieved by introducing things like; discounts on subscriptions, lower prices for new customers for first 1 subscription year, then normal price following that.

 ### Tables